CarlosLunaMota/CLM_LIBS/README.md

                          (2,2,2), (2,2,3), (2,3,3), (3,3,3)}
 ```

-For each combinatorial object three functions are provided:
+For each combinatorial object two functions are provided:

-* `iter_num_`  returns the number of elements in the object.
 * `iter_rand_` returns an uniformly random element of the object.
 * `iter_next_` given an element of the object, returns the next one.